NOI-lgtm/tech-tales/src/posts/2025/2025-first-post.md

 title: My first post of 2025 learning more about Eleventy
 date: 2025-01-01
 layout: post.njk
-excerpt: With the new year beginning, I needed to set up a folder for this year’s posts.
-Having only worked with starter templates before, this was my first experience building from scratch.
-It led me to explore how 11ty manages categorized content.
+excerpt: With the new year underway, I started setting up a new folder structure for this year’s blog posts.

 ---